Romance Is For Everyone

 Men Who Wrote Romance Novels

 Men were part of the 1970’s romance revolution, and to this day, they remain part of it as writers and readers.
-In the early years of historical romance, most male authors published books under pseudonyms.
+Most male writers published books under pseudonyms in the early years of historical romance.

 “I wrote [them] as Patricia Matthews, made number one on the list.
 In 1981, I sold 6 million books.
 In my lifetime, I have probably sold 40 million books, but nobody knows who I am.
 Now, my wife Ruth and I are co-writing romance novels as Sara Luck.
 She’s actually quite good at it, and I’m proud of her.
 And though the Sara Luck books don’t have my name, Ruth and I at least own the name.”ROBERT VAUGHAN

-List of Male Romance Authors (or Male & Female Duos)
+List of Male Romance Writers (or Male & Female Duos)